RFL Women's Championship

 The RFL Women's Championship (originally proposed as the RFL Women's Regional Super League) is a rugby league competition for women's rugby league clubs in Great Britain.
-The competition is the second tier competition in the British rugby league system with competition winners having the possibility of promotion to the RFL Women's Super League.
+The competition is the second tier competition in the British rugby league system with competition winners having the possibility of promotion to the Women’s Super League.

 History

 Foundations

 Prior to 2024, the RFL Women's Championship acted like the men's competition, a single national competition below the Super League.
 The competition was founded in 2017, the same year as the RFL Women's Super League, following the abolition of its predecessor competition, the RFL Women's Rugby League.
 However due to the geographical distribution of rugby league club in Great Britain, all Championship clubs were located in Northern England.
 In light of the growth of popularity in the women's game, especially outside of the heartlands, the expanded Championship aimed to grow women's rugby league outside of the heartland and provide routes for non-heartlands clubs to enter the Super League.